 What we’re looking for

-Proposals containing the following criteria are preferred, but are not required.
+Proposals containing or describing a path forward to meet any of the following criteria are preferred, but are not required.
 Please keep in mind that no idea is too big or too early for consideration.
 Applications that clearly describe a concept or path forward to achieve these goals will also be considered during evaluation.
 The ideal respiratory protection would have the following characteristics:

 - Suitable for all populations and ages